posterior/treecat/README.md

 ## Quick Start

-1. Format your data a `data.csv` file with a header row.
+1. Format your data as a `data.csv` file with a header row.
     It's fine to include extra columns that won't be used.

     | title     | genre    | decade | rating |